zubinchopra/portaldocs/portal-sdk/templates/portalfx-extension-hosting-service.md

     },
 ```

-* If the extension is already registered but being migrated to the hosting service, update the resitration in the portal
+* If the extension is already registered but being migrated to the hosting service, update the registration in the portal

 ```json
     {